deepti-chauhan/deepti-chauhan/README.md

-- 👋 Hi, I’m @deepti-chauhan
+- 👋 Hi, I’m a Software Developer and Designer
-- 🌱 I’m currently pursuing MCA from University of Delhi.
+- 🌱 I’ve completed my Master's in Computer Application from University of Delhi.
-- 📫 reach me at @deepti22599@gmail.com
+- 📫 reach me at @deeptichauhanofficial@gmail.com